googleapis/google-cloud-cpp/doc/setup-development-environment.md

   automake \
   build-essential \
   clang \
-  ... # More stuff ommitted.
+  ... # More stuff omitted.
 ```

 Run the same commands as `root` in your workstation and your environment will